iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 1 reviews"/>
 </p>

+> I checked the app and the last update was 12 days ago.
+What good is that?
+I did make sure that the app is not sleeping in settings.
+Update: removed and reinstalled app, worked for a few days.
+Last update was 4 days ago.
+Total waste of our tax money.
+These people should feel guilty talking public money for this trash.
+FYI, I have version 1.3 UPDATE, FYI it's now been 25 days and still no update.
+I did everything they asked.
+GIVE THE MONEY BACK!!
+5/7/21 update.
+STILL DOESN'T UPDATE, TRASH!<br> :date: __2021-05-07 17:22:54__

+> Last checked for exposures back in March and it is now May.
+I see absolutely no point in having my phone put out info if it's not going to work.<br> :date: __2021-05-04 20:05:21__

+> App hasn't checked for exposures since middle of March.
+No way to even manually force a check.<br> :date: __2021-05-04 03:31:49__

 > I've never gotten an alert but I known multiple times I was in contact with COVID.
 I live behind the covid testing center and not a single alert Pathetic<br> :date: __2021-04-30 21:08:51__

 > The app has not checked anything since april 15th, its now april 26th, in my opinion its useless.
 Its April 30th.
 Im deleting your app.<br> :date: __2021-04-30 19:17:20__